 - Walu Bay – Koro – Walu Bay

 How Long Does it Take to Get to the Lomaiviti Islands?

-The Suva to Levuka route with Fiji Sea Roads takes approximately 3h30mins to four hours including both bus and ferry travel.
+The Suva to Levuka route with Patterson Brothers takes approximately 3h30mins to four hours including both bus and ferry travel.
 Travelling between Vanua Levu (Savusavu and Labasa) and Levuka takes approximately 14 to 16 hours, also including bus transfers.

 The ferry with Goundar Shipping from Walu Bay in Suva to Koro takes approximately 12 hours.

 The Ovalau ferry prices are only available as one-way ferry tickets.
 Note that prices are approximate.

 Patterson Brothers Price: Suva – Levuka: Adult FJ$30 / Child FJ$20